tsobieszek/web-hist/README.md

-# Zsh Completion for Web History
+# Zsh Completion for Web Browser History

 ## Overview

 This project provides a tab-completion of web history in Zsh.
-It is designed for use with a Chromium based browser history (defaults to Google Chrome history).
+It is designed for use with a history file of a Chromium-based browser (defaults to Google Chrome history).
 The querying of the browser database file is provided via a command-line utility (`web-hist`).

 ### Features: